amir141592/Samurai-Project/projects/samurai-buttons/README.md

   <tr>
 	<td>config</td>
 	<td>
-		An object of type <code>SamuraiButtonConfig</code> that has all properties in this table except preConfigured.
+		An object of type <code>SamuraiButtonConfig</code> that has all properties in this table except preStyled.
 Pass an instance of it to button to configure all button properties quickly
 	</td>
 	<td>instanceof <code>SamuraiButtonConfig</code></td>
 	<td>null</td>
 </tr>
   <tr>
-	<td>preConfigured</td>
+	<td>preStyled</td>
 	<td>Set it to any available pre styled buttons for a quick config; Still you need to pass id and text to button.</td>
 	<td>
 		<code>'PRIMARY_TEXT'</code>, <code>'ACCENT_TEXT'</code>, <code>'SUCCESS_TEXT'</code>, <code>'WARNING_TEXT'</code>, <code>'DANGER_TEXT'</code>,